An operational application of REDCap at La Trobe University

 Context

 REDCap (Research Electronic Data Capture) is a burgeoning research technology at many higher education organisations, including Intersect Member Universities such as La Trobe University (LTU).
 Intersect Digital Research Analyst Dr Sam Ryan provides extensive consultancy and training to researchers from a broad range of disciplines at LTU on how to use REDCap efficiently and effectively in the conduct of research.
 REDCap is typically used for researcher- or participant-facing projects to collect and store research data.
-However, it has operational applications within universities to streamline administrative processes and aid the execution of research.
+However, it also has operational applications within universities, streamlining administrative processes and supporting research execution.

-There exists a La Trobe Institute of Molecular Sciences (LIMS) which is a leading research institution in Australia.
-Researchers within the Institute conduct efficacious investigations into cancer, infection and immunity, molecular design, and nanoscience.
+The La Trobe Institute of Molecular Sciences (LIMS) is a leading research institution in Australia, where researchers conduct impactful studies in areas such as cancer, infection and immunity, molecular design, and nano science.
 This research often involves “bench research” where experiments are conducted in laboratories to form the basis of research studies.
 By extension, this type of research has heavy physical resource requirements, of which there are a finite amount.
 As such, LIMS researchers must submit resource requirements to LIMS administrators for suitable allocation of resources.

 The Problem